N0tSure/orvisual-api/README.md

 Picture resource provides metadata for uploaded file, supply `GET`, `DELETE` methods.
 All `GET` operations returns `200` status code on success.
-When *delete* operation completes successfully, `204` (*No content*) status will returned.
+When *delete* operation completes successfully, `204` (*No content*) status will be returned.

-Picture resource contains link to picture file by path `$._links.imageFile.href`.
+Picture resource contains a link to picture file by path `$._links.imageFile.href`.

 Delete operation except that removes `Picture` record, also removes picture file from physical storage.

 #### Order resource

-Will be written as soon as, code will written.
+Will be written as soon as, a code will be written.

 ### File resource